mattermost/docs/source/administration/migrating.rst

 1. Generate a Slack "Export" file from **Slack > Team Settings > Import/Export Data > Export > Start Export**.

 2. In Mattermost go to **Team Settings > Import > Import from Slack**.
-"Team Admin" or "System Admin" role is required to access this menu option.
+Team Admin or System Admin role is required to access this menu option.

 3. Click **Select file** to upload Slack export file and click **Import**.